kalekundert/vim-coiled-snake/README.md

 - ``zR``: Open every fold.
 - ``zM``: Close every fold.

-You can prevent Coiled Snake from folding a line that it would otherwise by putting a ``#`` at the end of the line.
+You can prevent Coiled Snake from folding a line that it otherwise would by putting a ``#`` at the end of said line.
 For example, the following function would not be folded:

     def not_worth_folding(): #